aminch/8-bit-pc-pi-compile/README.md

 1. **Log in to your Raspberry Pi**
    - Use the username `pi` and the password you set in the Imager.
-   - You can log in directly on the Pi or via SSH if you enabled it.
+   - You can log in directly on the Pi.

 2. **Install git if not already present:**
    ```bash